seunggookim/surfviz/README.md

 # surfviz

-MATLAB scripts for visualization of surface-mapped scalar values.
-Various FreeSurfer (http://freesurfer.net/) surface models (white, pial, inflated, sphere) can be used.
-OpenGL is required for transparent overlay.
-External MATLAB codes (`export_fig`, `brewermap`) are included.
+MATLAB codes for visualization of surface-mapped scalar values.
 Largely inspired by visualization functions in `CAT12` (http://www.neuro.uni-jena.de/cat/).

+## Features
+- Various FreeSurfer (http://freesurfer.net/) surface models (white, pial, inflated, semi-inflated, sphere) can be used.
+- OpenGL is required for transparent overlay.
+Otherwise binary curvature won't be rendered.
+- Multiple figures can be created in the background (MATLAB won't bother you during a batch process).
+- (NEW) Quick (0.07 sec per `fsaverage` hemisphere) isocontour plotting using a modification of `ft_triplot()` from FieldTrip (http://www.fieldtriptoolbox.org/).

 ## Install
 Download/fetch the package and add all subdirectories to MATLAB path: